 Placed on a website, in email, push notifications, or pop-ups, the task of a CTA is always the same – generate an action.
 Whether it’s a registration, subscription, purchase, feedback, or sharing, the process remains unchanged: a CTA catches the attention and encourages to make a final decision.

-However, despite a similar purpose, email CTA usage practices are different for each platform.
-Below, I’ll give basic advice on how to create an effective call to action for email campaigns and what design trends pay attention to.
+However, despite a similar purpose, email CTA usage practices differ for each platform.
+Below, I’ll give basic advice on how to create an effective call to action for email campaigns and what design trends to pay attention to.

 Don’t get too carried away with copywriting.

 Common email CTA tips and design hacks often suggest you need to get really creative with your button text in order to catch attention, stand against competitors, generate more clicks, and so on.
 This advice is ambiguous.
 On the one hand, today’s competition is intense, and you do need to make a difference with design in order to be noticed.
 On the other hand, a CTA belongs to a few email elements that are better when left classic.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Typically, it takes a person several seconds to scan your email and determine whether it’s worth a response.
 If yes, a clear CTA with familiar text has more chances to lead to an intended action.